Optimum Nutrition 100% Gold Standard Whey Review 2026: Review

 Whey Protein Concentrate

-Whey protein fragments with mixed evidence for blood pressure and cognition.
-Results are inconsistent across studies.
+Whey protein fragments with mixed evidence.
+May help blood pressure slightly; muscle and cognitive benefits are preliminary.

-Research-backed dose: 20 g/day (hydrolyzed whey protein) based on blood pressure study; No established dose for other uses
+Research-backed dose: 20 g/day (hydrolyzed whey protein) based on blood pressure study; No established universal dose

 L-Leucine